 For more information please email [email protected].

-Elections to the GP trainees committee are now closed.
+Elections to the GPC trainees committee are now closed.

 Get in touch

 If you are interested in finding out more about the work of the GP trainees committee, please contact [email protected].